eqasim-org/eqasim-france/CONTRIBUTING.md

 When a PR is created, a GitHub action checks that the title is compliant.

+### Versioning and releases

+#### Release Please

+_Eqasim_ uses [Release Please](https://github.com/googleapis/release-please) to manage versions and releases.

+> Release Please automates CHANGELOG generation, the creation of GitHub releases, and version bumps

+**Release Please will create and update a release PR** (named `chore(develop): release <new-version-number>`) when the `develop` branch receives pushes.

+This requires commits **on the `develop` branch** to follow the Conventional commits convention (see #pull-request-title).

+#### Version number

+The new version number is defined according to the [SemVer](https://semver.org/) convention, based on the commits since the last release:

+- A `fix` commit will increase the PATCH number (0.0.Z)
+- Any `feat` commit will instead increase the MINOR number (0.Y.0)
+- Any breaking commit (`!` marker) will instead increase the MAJOR number (X.0.0)

+#### Release action

+**When we are ready to release, simply merge the release PR.**
+Release Please will then do the following:

+- Merge the changes contained in the release PR into the `develop` branch, creating a commit with the same name as the branch.
+These changes include:
+  - Updating the version number in all relevant places of the code
+  - Update the Changelog based on the contents of the commits added since the last release
+- Create a git tag on this commit with the new version number
+- Create a new release
+- This will also trigger the publication of a new version of the documentation

 ### Sphinx documentation

 _Eqasim_ uses [Sphinx](https://www.sphinx-doc.org/en/master/index.html) to generate a documentation website.